 - Stock up on food – There are days when you won’t be up for going anywhere, so make sure you have something to eat around the house.
 Don’t plan on staying dry if you leave your place during the festival.

 What Not To Do During Songkran

-Pretty much anything goes during the festival but there are a few things that you should NOT do.
+Pretty much anything goes on during the festival, but there are a few things that you should NOT do.

 What Year Is It On The Thai New Year?

-It maybe 2017 but Thailand mainly uses the Buddhist Era which is 543 years ahead.
-The current Thai year is 2559 and the 2017 Thai New Year will be 2560.
-If you ever find yourself in Thai grocery store and you’re looking at expiration dates you’ll notice 2559 or 2560 instead of 2017.
+It may be 2023, but Thailand mainly uses the Buddhist Era, which is 546 years ahead.
+The current Thai year is 2565.
+If you ever find yourself in a Thai grocery store and you’re looking at expiration dates, you’ll notice 2565 instead of 2022.

 What a wonderful festival!
 Thank you for sharing :)